Novixx-Systems/bark-with-voice-clone-NVX/README.md

+# Novixx Music AI

+Novixx Music AI is an AI based on Bark, with bigger model support and training on music.
+Currently the models are private (since they suck) but it'll go public sometime (unless I abandon this (chances are high))

 # 🐶 BARK AI: but with the ability to use voice cloning on custom audio samples

 For RVC `git clone https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI` and train your model or point the code to you model (must clone RVC repo in bark-with-voice-clone directory)